Nitrite: Oxidation and reduction

 The product of reduction reactions with nitrite ion are varied, depending on the reducing agent used and its strength.
 With sulfur dioxide, the products are NO and N2O; with tin(II) (Sn2+) the product is hyponitrous acid (H2N2O2); reduction all the way to ammonia (NH3) occurs with hydrogen sulfide.
-With the hydrazinium cation (N_{2}H_{5}^{+}) the product of nitrite reduction is hydrazoic acid (HN3), an instable and explosive compound:
+With the hydrazinium cation (N_{2}H_{5}^{+}) the product of nitrite reduction is hydrazoic acid (HN3), an unstable and explosive compound: